 For grappling practice, you want a light glove that lets you use your entire hand and thumbs.

 If you are a competitive MMA fighter you will need to ensure that you have a set of gloves for training as well as a pair for competing.
-As you train you will need more protection as you practice and put pressure on your hands for longer periods than you would whilst in the ring.
+As you train you will need more protection for practice and put pressure on your hands for longer periods than you would whilst in the ring.

-It is also worth investing in two pair of gloves so that the more expensive pair can be saved for fights, which will mean that they will last much longer than if you used one pair for both purposes.
+It is also worth investing in two pairs of gloves so that the more expensive pair can be saved for fights, which will mean that they will last much longer than if you used one pair for both purposes.

 Training gloves are generally heavier than competition gloves or standard gloves, coming in at anything from 8-16 ounces.
 The extra padding will definitely make your training sessions much more comfortable.

-There are a few pairs of gloves that would be suitable for training as well as fighting, but we would always recommend that you buy two sets of gloves for ultimate performance.
+There are a few pairs of gloves that would be suitable for training as well as fighting, but I would always recommend that you buy two sets of gloves for ultimate performance.

-You can buy hybrid gloves or use the same gloves for different applications, but as a serious athlete it is always better to invest in the right equipment for each aspect of the sport you participate in.
+You can buy hybrid gloves or use the same gloves for different applications, but as a serious athlete, it is always better to invest in the right equipment for each aspect of the sport you participate in.

 Sizes range from small (7 inches) to extra large (8.5 inches).
 While some gloves are wider, they all continue to have the same weight in order to offer a fair fight while in the ring.

-It is important to consider what material you want your gloves to made out of.
+It is important to consider what material you want your gloves to be made out of.
 Leather is always the best option for gloves, or if you cannot afford full leather gloves then make sure the main parts of the glove are.